clarioncbbii/TECH-ED-SD023-Week-04/README.md

 ### Required:

 - What requirements did you achieve?
+  I styled the site for mutliple screen sizes by applying a media query I built the API get and post routes, seeded my DB with dummy data through various means And I think applied most the design fundamentals from weeks 1-3

 - Were there any requirements or goals that you were unable to achieve?
+  The stretch goals were truly beyond me this time.

 - If so, what was it that you found difficult about these tasks?
+  I knew what I wanted to do but frankly did not have enough time or energy to figure it out.

 ### Optional: